Mudpuppy12/ares-renown-plugin/README.md

 These entries are listed in the renown management route and can be configured here.

 ### Optional: Replace 'renown' with another expression
 Maybe the expression 'renown' doesn't quite fit what you need for your game.
-For example, 'glory' or 'influence' might be better choices, or something else entirely.
+For example, 'glory' might be a better choice, or something else entirely.

 #### Modify the Config File
 Simply replace 'Renown' with the expression of your choice in the key 'renown_title'.
 This should affect relevant routes in the webportal and templates in the game client.